silent18knight/no-oggy-in-cs-PseudoNuke/README.md

 ## Method

-The solution is in such a way that it will iterate through the complete list and then delete those string where "oggy" comes.
+The solution is in such a way that it will iterate through the complete list and then delete those string where "oggy" comes in the beginning.